jhuckaby/logalert/README.md

 [2020-09-13 17:13:07][Test Monitor][ALERT!
 Found 2 matching lines in: /Users/jhuckaby/git/logalert/test.txt][["Hello ALERT!","Here's another ALERT."]]
 ```

-The top-level `verbose` property in your `config.json` controls how verbose the output (and thus the log file is).
+The top-level `verbose` property in your `config.json` controls how verbose the console output and the log file are.
 A `verbose` level of `1` is the most quiet, and only contains triggered alerts.
 A level of `2` is a bit louder, and level `3` is the loudest.
 Use these higher levels for troubleshooting issues.

 You can customize the location and filename of the log file by including a top-level `log_file` property in your `config.json` file, and setting it to a fully-qualified filesystem path.

 You can also optionally customize the log "columns" that are written out.
-By default, the following four columns are written:
+By default, the following four columns are written for each row:

 ```
 [date][component][msg][data]
 ```

-The following columns are available:
+Here are all the log columns available:

 | Log Column | Description |
 |------------|-------------|